christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Asander was also called Asandrokhos (https://www.researchgate.net/publication/390912485Aspurgos-the_king_of_Bosporan_state_98_BC-_AD_38).
 The -Khos in Scythian is xsha/khsha which means "power, dominion, rule".
 It is the direct root of Xšayathiya (Persian "King"), Kshatriya (Sanskrit "Warrior-King"), and Caesar (via Kaisar).
 The suffix -khos is a Hellenized form of this root.
 The Kushan Empire (1st-3rd c.
 CE) claimed descent from the Yuezhi (Jove/Jupiter).
 Tiberius Julius Aspurgus, king of Bosphorus aka Emperor Tiberius calls himself the son of "the great king of Asandrokhos" in an inscription.
 He was Kujula Kadphises, prince of the Kushans in Bactria.

 He was also Mithridates Chrestus who was the brother of Mithridates VI Eupator.
 Mithridates Chrestus was recorded to have been killed by his brother Mithridates VI Eupator and then succeeded by Asander, but this was an avatar switch or Flavian fiction.
+This is the exact same story that happened in Bithynia.
+Socrates Chrestus, the second son of Nicomedes III of Bithynia, usurped the Bithynian throne by deposing his elder brother Nicomedes IV of Bithynia, He was then instilled as king by Mithridates VI.
+This is the Roman myth of Romulus being usurped by his brother Remus, and the biblical story of Cain and Abel.

 One of the main conspirators in the assassination of Julius Caesar was named Gaius Trebonius.
 In the Bosporus, the historical record states that around 17 BCE, a usurper named Scribonius appeared, claiming to be a relative of Asander's wife, Dynamis.
 He seizes power and Asander, in despair, commits suicide.
 "Trebonius" and "Scribonius" are linguistically congruent.
 This is obviously a literary trope, or imperial fiction.

-Endnotes (Chapter 13)
+Endnotes (Chapter 10)

 (a) The Tibetan epic hero Gesar of gLing is explicitly called "Dru gu Gesar" —"Turk Caesar".
 This is not a coincidence.
 The Tibetan tradition, far from the reach of Roman propaganda, preserved the understanding that the title "Gesar/Kesar" was the royal title of the Turks—the very people who were the Scythian Dragon Kings.